ovh/docs/pages/web/hosting/diagnostic_errors_module1clic/guide.en-gb.md

 ![modify_root_folder](images/modify_root_folder.png){.thumbnail}

-You can also log in to your hosting plan via [FTP](../log-in-to-storage-ftp-web-hosting/), then delete or move the folder content after backing it up.
+You can also log in to your hosting plan via [FTP](../log-in-to-storage-ftp-web-hosting/) then delete or move the folder content after backing it up.

-### `An error has occurred loading the information (There is not enough space on your hosting (you need at least xxx MB)`
+### "An error has occurred loading the information (There is not enough space on your hosting (you need at least xxx MB)"

 ![not_enough_space](images/not_enough_space.png){.thumbnail}

-This message indicates that the [storage space](../connection-storage-space-ftp-web-hosting/) of your hosting has too much data.
-You must delete or move one before you can install a new [1-click module](../1-click-modules/).
+This message indicates that the [storage space](../log-in-to-storage-ftp-web-hosting/) of your hosting has too much data.
+You must delete or move one before you can install a new [1-click module](../web_hosting_web_hosting_modules/).

-In this situation, [log in via FTP](../log-in-to-storage-ftp-web-hosting/) to your hosting plan, [back up locally](../share-guide-using-filezilla/#transfer-of-files) your data, then delete the files that are not necessary for your website to work properly.
+In this situation, [log in via FTP](../log-in-to-storage-ftp-web-hosting/) to your hosting plan, [back up locally](../web_hosting_filezilla_user_guide/#file-transfers) your data, then delete the files that are not necessary for your website to work properly.

 > [!primary]
 >
-> If you have any questions about which data to delete in order to reduce the amount of data on your hosting plan, please contact our [user community](https://community.ovh.com) or [OVHcloud partners](https://partner.ovhcloud.com/fr/).<br>
+> If you have any questions about which data to delete in order to reduce the amount of data on your hosting plan, please contact our [user community](https://community.ovh.com/en/) or [OVHcloud partners](https://partner.ovhcloud.com/en-gb/).<br>
 > We will not be able to assist you with this.
+>

-### “Unable to connect to database“ <a name="deleteModule"></a>
+### "Unable to connect to database" <a name="deleteModule"></a>

 ![wrong_id_database](images/wrong_id_database.png){.thumbnail}